breatheco-de/admin/README.md

 ## Installation

+1. Fork this repository into your account.
-1. Clone this repo
+1. Clone your fork repo into your computer `git clone https://github.com/<your_github_username>/admin`
+2. Switch to the development branch:
-2. create the .env file following the template on .env.example
+3. create the .env file following the template on .env.example and make sure to use the development API host.
-3. npm install
+4. Install the packages: npm install
-4. npm run start
+5. Start the development server: npm run start

 ## Runing the tests